Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

 What do you do when you have 15 egg whites?
-Well thankfully, you have some time to make up your mind about what exactly to do with the the separated yolks and whites.
-But ultimately, you have to do so something, and when you have so many, it can be difficult to decide exactly what to do.
-Should you use few at a time in some dessert?
+When you have so many, it can be difficult to decide exactly what to do.
+Should you use a few at a time in some dessert?
 No, that's not ambitious enough.
 Instead, plan for a grander dessert.
 That's where this delicious, huge, elegant, beautiful, light, and sophisticated dessert comes in.

 - 3/4 cup + 3/4 cup + 6 tablespoons sugar